Long Island MacArthur Airport: Commercial service era

+The then-Suffolk County District Attorney Thomas J. Spotta, who was involved in the investigation of the scandal, stated that large portions of the new concourse were in violation of fire and safety codes, causing risks to public safety.
+Violations included the main electrical control room being built with improperly-placed fire sprinklers, creating an explosion risk – and natural gas pipes being constructed right below the terminal's air conditioning intake manifolds, creating a risk for gas entering the terminal through its ventilation systems in the event of a gas leak.
+Town officials eventually pled guilty to corruption charges in connection to the scandal, and work was done to rectify the violations and bring the terminal up to all safety and fire codes.

 A major proponent of the airport's 2004–2006 expansion projects was Peter J. McGowan, then the Islip Town Supervisor; the new concourse was named after McGowan.
-The terminal was renamed Veterans Memorial Concourse in homage to Long Island's distinction as home to more military veterans than almost any other community in the United States.
+The terminal was renamed the Veterans Memorial Concourse in homage to Long Island's distinction as home to more military veterans than almost any other community in the United States.

-The 2004 expansion was built without state approvals and in violation of fire and safety codes, which resulted in a scandal.
+As part of the new terminal project, there was also a proposal was made to move the Big Duck – a historic structure and tourist attraction long associated with Long Island – to the new terminal from its original location in Flanders on the South Fork, at an estimated cost of at least $60,000.
+It was claimed that this move would both boost the number of visitors and help to publicize the new terminal building at the airport.
+Ultimately, the Big Duck was never relocated to MacArthur Airport, and on October 6, 2007, it was returned to its original location in Flanders.

-In late September 2007, Ryanair, an ultra-low cost airline based in Ireland, proposed to fly between MacArthur Airport and Dublin, Ireland.
+In late September 2007, Ryanair, an ultra-low cost airline based in Ireland, proposed to fly between MacArthur Airport and its hub in Dublin, Ireland.
 The proposal was ultimately called off.

-A new control tower was completed in 2010 and opened in 2011 to replace the tower built in the early sixties.
-In, 2010 MacArthur Airport also saw the construction of a new, state-of-the-art Fuel Farm, which would increase the airport's jet fuel supply.
-The airport soon thereafter reconfigured the roadway in front of the terminal; another taxiway was also constructed along with other projects using FAA airport improvement program funds.
+A new control tower was completed in 2010 and opened in 2011 to replace the tower built in the early 1960s, which had become functionally obsolete and had fallen into disrepair.
+In 2010, construction also began on a new Fuel Farm, which would the open the following year and increase the airport's jet fuel supply; it was built through a partnership between the Town of Islip and Southwest Airlines.
+Soon thereafter, the roadway in front of the terminal was reconfigured; another taxiway was also constructed along with other projects using FAA airport improvement program funds.
 Development of the West Side, home to a thriving general aviation sector, was to be underway in late 2010.